sf-wdi-gaia/rails-views-and-helpers/README.md

 Now the main `sidebar.html.erb` file is back to a normal size, we just need to include the partials and the final result will then be the same as before.

-**Note:** Every partial filename needs to have an underscore as the first character - this way Rails knows that it is not a proper template but only a partial that will be included in a template.
+**Note:** Every partial filename needs to have an underscore as the first character - this way Rails knows that it is not a full template but only a partial that will be included in a template.

 Let's now call the partials in the layout: